Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

 feature_row3:
   - image_path: /assets/images/wrinkle/anime.gif
     title: "Nonlinear Mechanics in Wrinkle Formation"
-    excerpt: "- The formation mechanics of wrinkles in bilayer systems is explored through FEA using COMSOL Multiphysics.<br />s- The presented basic model can serve as a base model for advanced simulations, potentially exploring wrinkles on curved surfaces and intricate wrinkle patterns."
+    excerpt: "The formation mechanics of wrinkles in bilayer systems is explored through FEA using COMSOL Multiphysics.
+The presented basic model can serve as a base model for advanced simulations, potentially exploring wrinkles on curved surfaces and intricate wrinkle patterns."
     url: "https://chaozhuang22.github.io/fea/wrinkle/"
     btn_label: "Read More"
     btn_class: "btn--primary"